 Talent adds acid to the solution, and stirs.
 TEXT: CAUTION: The final chromic acid is strongly corrosive and acidic.

 Place a glass coverslip in the chromic acid, and transfer it to an oven at 80 degrees Celsius for 30 minutes [1].
-Completely immerse the coverslip in 1% volume by volume APTES (pronounce as A-P-T-E-S) toluene solution for 1 hour at room temperature while protecting them from light [2].
+Clean the coverslip with water and then absolute ethyl alcohol and dry the coverslip with a stream of nitrogen.[2]
+Completely immerse the coverslip in 1% volume by volume APTES (pronounce as A-P-T-E-S) toluene solution for 1 hour at room temperature while protecting them from light [3].

 Talent places a coverslip into the acid, and places them in an oven.

+Add shoot: Talent clean the coverslip with a wash bottle and then dry the coverslip with nitrogen.

 Talent places the coverslip in a solution, and put them in the dark.